-Let’s imagine that you’re back in high school, and you’ve written an essay or some other type of academic writing.
+Let’s imagine that you’re back in elementary school, and you’ve written an essay or some other type of academic writing.
 You’ve probably been told that you need more transition words at some point or another.

 Many writers omit or under-use these handy bits of the English language.
 However, transition words are indispensable in helping a reader follow your train of thought; they can jazz up your writing and make it shine.